Multipolar fluctuations from localized 4f electrons in CeRh2As2: Multipolar susceptibilities and interactions

 At high-symmetry $\bm{q}$ points, the multipole basis $\gamma$ can be chosen to coincide with the eigenmode $\xi$, since different irreducible representations do not mix.
 In this case, the matrix equation \eqref{eq:chi_q_matrix} decouples into an equation for each eigenmode $\xi$ as

 Using Eq.~\eqref{eq:chi-low-T} and the value of $I^{(\gamma)}(\bm{q})$ evaluated at a given temperature, we can estimate the transition temperature from the divergence of $\chi^{(\xi)}(\bm{q})$.
-For the leading fluctuation mode, namely, the magnetic dipole $M_z$ at $\bm{q}=\QA$, we obtain $I^{(\gamma)}(\bm{q})=0.93$\,meV.
-The transition temperature is estimated to be 5.4\,K, which is an order of magnitude larger than the experimental value $T_0 \approx 0.5$\,K. Although DMFT commonly overestimates transition temperatures, the typical discrepancy is only a factor of 1.3--1.6~\cite{Otsuki2024-ceb6,cerh6ge4-itokazu}.
+For the leading fluctuation mode, namely, the magnetic dipole $M_z$ at $\bm{q}=\QA$, we obtain $I^{(\gamma)}(\bm{q})=0.93$~meV.
+The transition temperature is estimated to be 5.4~K, which is an order of magnitude larger than the experimental value $T_0 \approx 0.5$~K. Although DMFT commonly overestimates transition temperatures, the typical discrepancy is only a factor of 1.3--1.6~\cite{Otsuki2024-ceb6,cerh6ge4-itokazu}.
 The much larger deviation in the present case may indicate the influence of the Kondo effect in {\cerhas}, as suggested in Refs.~\cite{Khim2021,Cristovam2024}.
+In particular, the Hubbard-I approximation employed in this study neglects the Kondo effect and hence yields a transition temperature higher than a rigorous result within DMFT, especially for $U/W \lesssim 1$, where $U$ and $W$ denote the local Coulomb interaction and the bandwidth, respectively~\cite{Otsuki2019-SCL}.
+The use of more advanced impurity solvers, such as continuous-time quantum Monte Carlo (CT-QMC)~\cite{Gull2011}, is expected to reduce this discrepancy.

 In Fig.~\ref{fig:chiloc_tdep}, the susceptibilities of quadrupoles and octupoles saturate to a constant value at low temperatures.
 This behavior arises because these multipoles are generated through hybridization between the CEF ground state and the first-excited doublet, and therefore follow the van Vleck mechanism.
 An exception is the $Q_{3z^2-r^2}$ quadrupole belonging to $A_{1}^{+}$ representation.
 Its fluctuation is rapidly suppressed as the temperature is lowered below $T=\Delta_1$, similar to the fluctuations within the CEF excited doublet {\Gsix}.